Bloodspawns/plugin-releases-1/README.md

 + 2/8/2021 Added ability to display the Nylocas Bigs SW Tile
 + 2/8/2021 Added a new section for Nylocas called 'Nylocas Ext'
 + 2/8/2021 Added ability to display the Explosion AOE for nylocas (all credits goes to big J the dynamic poly feature)
++ 2/11/2021 Added the ability to change between (Static, Dynamic, and Rave) color modes for 'Explosion AoE'
++ 2/11/2021 Added Exhumed Counter (counts down from max, and displays max. eg: "Exhumeds: 4/15")
++ 2/11/2021 Added Exhumed Object Outliner
+- 2/11/2021 Temporarily removed the removal of the top plane above the Bloat tank until I find a proper fix
 ```

 </details>